Trump says he's cutting off all trade talks with Canada over anti-tariff ad

 "Canada and the United States are friends, neighbours and allies.
 President Ronald Reagan knew that we are stronger together.
 God bless Canada and God bless the United States," Ford said in a social media post.

-Earlier Thursday, the Ronald Reagan Foundation said in a statement posted to X the ad used "selective audio" and "misrepresents the Presidential Radio Address."
+Earlier Thursday, the Ronald Reagan Foundation said in a statement that the ad used "selective audio" and "misrepresents the Presidential Radio Address."
 The foundation also said the government of Ontario didn't seek permission to use snippets from Reagan's address, and said it is "reviewing its legal options in this matter."

 Mr. Trump pointed to the Ronald Reagan Foundation's statement in his Truth Social post, calling Ontario's ad "FAKE" and claiming it "only did this to interfere with the decision of the U.S. Supreme Court" — referring to a pending case on the legality of Mr. Trump's tariff strategy.